PiyushDangre/study-notes/Interview-Questions/lti-mindtree-interview-questions.md

 - Have you worked in multithreading?
 - What is primary key and foreign key?
 - Explain internal working of TreeSet?
 Solution [here](https://www.javatpoint.com/how-treeset-works-internally-in-java).
+- What is Encapsulation?
+- What is Aggregation and Composition?